open-learning-exchange/open-learning-exchange.github.io/pages/shabiba.md

-  My name is  shabiba Abubakar, you can call me shabiba, am graduate from kofi Anan ICT center ghana ** OS:** window 8
+  My name is  shabiba Abubakar, you can call me shabiba, am graduate from kofi Anan ICT center ghana.
+  OS:  window 8.
-**Technologies:** PHP,MYSQL,Basic Java,Android
+ Technologies:  PHP,MYSQL,Basic Java,Android.
-  my main focus web development and android development,I'm interested in the use of e-learning platforms and love learning new things
+  my main focus web development and android development,I'm interested in the use of e-learning platforms and love learning new things.
-I buy and sell in my spare time and also love helping others My favorite foods:
+I buy and sell in my spare time and also love helping others.
+My favorite foods:
 *Banku
 *fufu